3 Men’s Suit Transformations Unveiled

 You’re invited to vote for your favorite transformation.
 Your vote also enters you into a drawing for a prize package valued at more than $500 from Threads and challenge sponsors Gorgeous Fabrics, Reliable Corporation, and the University of Fashion.

 Update: Voting has closed.
-Votes will be tallied and the digital ambassador winner will be announced December 4, 2020.
+Votes will be tallied and the digital ambassador winner was announced December 4, 2020.

 Three original suits

 Each ambassador spent less than $30 on the suit and little more on additional supplies.
 As you will read, however, they did draw from their own fabrics and notions to complete their transformations.
 The upcycled ensembles and the ambassadors’ explanations may just inspire you to try a similar project.

 Becky, Pamela, and Peter wasted no time finding good-quality, preworn suits.

 Becky chose a charcoal gray, polyester-wool blend suit.